dla

 Services and back-of-house functions will be moved to redundant and unwelcoming areas, freeing up quality Net Internal Area (NIA).
 Ceiling heights will be maximised by removing screeds and exposing or repairing the attractive coffered concrete structural slabs.
 All floors will provide tenants with access to the outdoors and integrated greening, promoting health and wellbeing.

 Collaborating with the City of London, the project will also enhance the courtyard public realm.
 St Bride’s Passage will feature historically inspired reliefs and improved lighting to provide a better experience for those accessing the courtyard.
-The building will offer state-of-the-art cyclist and commuter facilities, resembling a health club, complete with a dedicated lift to street level and a bookable wellness room for classes or activities, including a nursing room within the wellness suite.
+The building will offer state-of-the-art cyclist and commuter facilities, resembling a health club, complete with a dedicated lift to street level.
 Additionally, a lightweight roof extension with 360-degree terracing and integrated planting will be designed.

 The buildings’ new identity will merge the geometry of the existing structure with influences from the surrounding heritage, reflected in new signage, artwork, and furnishings.